erc-tori/erc-tori.github.io/jobs.md

   <tr>
   <td width="50%">
         TORI offers several positions for various seniority levels.
-To apply, thanks for sending your application letter and your CV to
+To apply, please send your application letter and your CV to
 <a href="mailto:erc.tori.project@gmail.com">erc.tori.project@gmail.com</a>.
         <br>
         <br>